harshdeep3/IBM_Courses/Code/Machine_Learning/Classification.md

 ## Decision Trees
 Decision trees are built by splitting the training set into distinct nodes, where one node contains all of, or most of, one category of the data.

+## Logistic Regression
+Logistic regression is similar to Linear regression.
+Where linear regression predicts continuous values of variables, logistic variables predicts categorical/discrete values instead of a numeric one.

+### Sigmoid function
+This limits the output to be between 0 and 1.

+## Support Vector Machines (SVM)
+SVM is a supervised algorithm that classifies cases by finding a separator.
+SVM first map data to high-dimensional feature space so that the data points can be categorised.
+Then a separator is is estimated for the data, the data should be transofmred in such a way that the separator could be drawn as a hyper-plane.
+For example if we have 2D data then the data is mapped to the 3D plane allowing for a separator to estimated.

 ## Evaluation Metrics